Raffles House

 Raffles House is a single-storey building built on the Fort Canning Hill, Singapore.
 The original building was a wood and atap structure built in 1822 that was used as a place of residence by Sir Stamford Raffles.
 This building was later rebuilt as a neoclassical-styled Government House as the residence of subsequent colonial governors, but it was demolished in 1858 to make way for the construction Fort Canning.
-The present structure built on the same site is a brick and tile building constructed in 2003.
+The present structure built near the site is a brick and tile building constructed in 2003.

 History

 Residency House

 Residency House, the original residence of Sir Stamford Raffles and his sister's family, was a wooden house with venetians and thatched attap roof, the house was the earliest Singapore's project of George Drumgoole Coleman.
 Coleman, who waited for Raffles to return from Bencoolen, Sumatra for four months, in the meantime designed the House in speculation for Raffles' residence use.

 Raffles, upon his return from Bencoolen, Sumatra in October 1822, impressed with Coleman's design, approved the house.
 Construction of the house was soon begun on Singapore Hill in November 1822 and completed by January 1823.
 Raffles and his wife Sophie would move to the house by early January 1823.

 On 21 January 1823, Raffles wrote to William Marsden about the house and its scenery.